jharwell/sierra/docs/src/plugins/proc/imagize.rst

 - The name of the subdir of ``main.run_metrics_leaf`` has a corresponding entry in ``graphs.yaml``.
 This is to enable selective imagizing of graphs, so that you don't get bogged down if you want to capture imagizing data en masse, but only render some of it to videos later.
-See :ref:`tutorials/project/graphs-config` for details.
+See :ref:`plugins/product/graphs` for details.

 ..
 IMPORTANT::

    Generating the images for each experiment does not happen automatically as part of stage 3 because it can take a LONG time and is idempotent.
-You should only pass ``--project-imagizing`` the first time you run stage 3 after running stage 2.
+You should only pass ``--proc proc.imagize`` the first time you run stage 3 after running stage 2.

 Usage
 =====

-To use, pass ``--project-imagizing`` during stage 3.
+This plugin can be selected by adding ``proc.imagize`` to the list passed to ``--proc``.

 Configuration
 =============